j14159/j14159.github.com/source/_posts/2016-06-27-introducing-mlfe.markdown

-It's written in Erlang using [leex](http://erlang.org/doc/man/leex.html) and [yecc](http://erlang.org/doc/man/yecc.html) for parsing and the `cerl` module to build a Core Erlang AST for compilation.
+It's written in Erlang using [leex](http://erlang.org/doc/man/leex.html) and [yecc](http://erlang.org/doc/man/yecc.html) for parsing and the `cerl` module to build a Core Erlang AST for compilation by Erlang's `compile` module.
 I had to build the docs for `cerl` directly as they don't seem to be generally hosted anywhere.
-If you're curious and want to explore, you can find them in your Erlang distribution's compiler lib.
+If you're curious and want to explore, you can find the source for `cerl` in your Erlang distribution's compiler lib.
 For OSX, Erlang 18.3's compiler source installed by [Homebrew](http://brew.sh/) on my machine lives in the following folder:

     /usr/local/Cellar/erlang/18.3/lib/erlang/lib/compiler-6.0.3